-16 Jul Desexing your puppy
+16 Jul Desexing your puppy dog

 Desexing is a veritable ‘right of passage’ for almost every dog and cat that has life-improving benefits.
-Desexing reduces behavioural problems like aggression and escaping from the house, unwanted pregnancies, lengthens lifespan generally and reduces the risk of many cancers including those of the breasts (yes, pets get this too!), prostate and testicles.
+Desexing dogs reduces their behavioural problems like aggression and escaping from the house, unwanted pregnancies, lengthens lifespan generally and reduces the risk of many cancers including those of the breasts (yes, pets get this too!), prostate and testicles.

 Desexing prolongs lifespan but what age is ideal to desex puppies?

 In 2013, a study based on the Veterinary Medical Database (VMDB) in the USA, found that based on data covering 70,00 deceased dogs, desexing increased male life expectancy by 13.8%, while it increased female life expectancy by 26.3%.

 While we all know why it’s important to desex your puppy, there’s more confusion around what age to desex your dog.

 The internet is filled with growing information that can be hard to digest, and more and more, it seems every time a blog is written, that is ‘expert’ information.
 Through this guide, we give you the main ages that people consider desexing their puppies and the pros and cons of each age to have the procedure performed

 Originally approved by the American Veterinary Medical Association in 2003, Early Age Desexing (EAD) is favoured by animal welfare organisations as the answer to controlling overpopulation as if the puppies and kittens are desexed prior to adoption, there is no risk the owners will forget to get them desexed and have a ‘whoopsy’ litter.

 Female dogs who get desexed before their first heat have a virtually zero chance of developing breast cancer later in life, so desexing at this age is a benefit also.